USING IRONPDF

 This article explored how to create a PDF viewer in VB.NET using IronPDF.
 Covered various aspects, including creating PDF documents using IronPDF's HTML-to-PDF conversion, XML-to-PDF conversion, and image insertion capabilities, and parsing and manipulating existing PDF files using IronPDF.
 Finally, integrating the PDFViewer control into a VB.NET application, loading and displaying PDF documents, implementing PDF window options, and printing PDFs.

 As you explore the various features and possibilities offered by IronPDF, you will have the flexibility to create, manipulate, and view PDF documents effortlessly within your VB.NET applications.
-Additionally, IronPDF is also capable of rendering charts in PDFs, adding barcodes, enhancing security with passwords and watermarking, and even handling PDF forms programmatically.
+Additionally, IronPDF is also capable of rendering charts in PDF, adding barcodes with HTML to PDF, enhancing security with passwords and metadata and watermarking documents, and even handling PDF forms programmatically.

 Feel free to experiment, explore, and refer to the IronPDF documentation and code samples to gain a deeper understanding of the library's capabilities.
 With IronPDF by your side, you can confidently conquer PDF manipulation and viewing in your VB.NET applications.